dphengsiaroun/dataviz-lille/README.md

 6. On Kibana navigation, go to `Management` and `Create Index pattern`.
 The index name is equal to that defined in the logstash_filename.conf.
 You can see your data on Kibana navigation in `Discover`.

 7. On Kibana navigation, go to `Vizualize` and click on button `+` to create a new visualization.
-Choose the coordinate map and select your `index_pattern`, choose `Geo Hash` and Geo point columns then click on run.
+Choose the coordinate map and select your `index_pattern`, choose `Geohash` and Geo point columns then click on run.

+8. It should be working !
+Enjoy.

 # Getting started with Kibana